A Casting Director's Spotlight Profile Tips

-- There’s the facility to add a sentence or two about what you’re currently doing or have most recently done.
+- There’s the facility to add a sentence or two (in the 'About me' section) about what you’re currently doing or have most recently done.
 If you do include dates please make sure you set yourself a reminder to go back and edit them.
 It’s no use saying you’re appearing in a show on a certain date if it’s 3 months old!
 Don’t use this to repeat anything that you’ve got in your credit list, although if you’re in a long running show it might be useful to say when you’re leaving so we know when you’ll next be available.
 If you’re going to put review quotes here, keep them brief!
 And keep them current.
 I’m sorry to say that nobody cares that the local paper thought you were a marvellous Annie when you were 8 years old!

 - List in chronological order with the most recent first.

 - Include the year.
 If you don’t it makes us suspicious that you’re trying to hide a long period of unemployment.

 - Include relevant drama school credits if you’re newly graduated.
 Even though the role might not be your ideal casting, it may remind us of something about you.
 You can remove these credits as your CV builds…or when you’re 45!

 - Include as much info as you can - the character, show name, theatre and director.
 We might want to know which version of something you were in or need to call someone for a reference so it’s all useful.
 But please spell everyone’s name right.
 It’s a little thing but it could lose you a job!

 - Keep your page up to date.
 If there are no credits listed for three years, I’ll assume you haven’t worked for three years, not that you just haven’t bothered to add your recent fabulous credits.
 Unless you’re Judi Dench, then you don’t have to.
 I know you’re good…!